5Sevenx/LinearAlgebra/README.md

 \end{pmatrix}
 $$

-jus multiply each element of the B matrix by λ(2).
+Just multiply each element of the B matrix by λ (2).

 $$
 A \begin{pmatrix}